 So you find yourself in the situation where you are buying your new home and selling your existing home.
-All sounds good except you have to pay for the new home before you receive the sale proceeds from the sale of your existing home.
+It all sounds good, except you have to pay for the new home before you receive the sale proceeds from the sale of your existing home.
 You have a problem!
 You can try to avoid this problem, but it is sometimes tough to do.

 The ideal situation is for you to obtain possession of your new home, say two weeks before you have to provide vacant possession to the Buyer of your existing home.
 In this way, you can do any cleaning or renovations to new home and have time to move your belongings into the new home and not have to worry about living somewhere else or putting your belongings in storage.

 Enter “bridge financing”.
 Bridge financing is an additional, short term loan from your bank that helps you “bridge” the gap between your old home and new one.
 In essence, the bank gives you an advance against your equity in your existing home so that you can purchase your new home.
 You complete the purchase of your new home and move in.
 When your existing home is sold, you repay the bridge loan.

 Bridge financing is just like its namesake; it gets you from one place (your existing home) to the other place (your new home).